jclauzel/R001D00rs/README.md

 Accepting GeoLite2 the licensing terms for GeoLite is a requirement for this application to work.

 GeoLite2 is created by MaxMind.
 The license of GeoLite2 is written in GEOLITE2_LICENSE and End User License Agreement (EULA) is written in GEOLITE2_EULA.
-Please carefully read the GEOLITE2_LICENSE and GEOLITE2_EULA files, if you use these database.
+Please carefully read the GEOLITE2_LICENSE and GEOLITE2_EULA files, if you use these databases.
 This package comes with certain restrictions and obligations, most notably:

 You cannot prevent the library from updating the databases.
 You cannot use the GeoLite2 data: for FCRA purposes, to identify specific households or individuals.
 You can read the latest version of GeoLite2 EULA here https://www.maxmind.com/en/geolite2/eula.
-GeoLite2 databse is provided under CC BY-SA 4.0 by MaxMind.
+GeoLite2 database is provided under CC BY-SA 4.0 by MaxMind.

 * C2_TRACKER
 C2 Tracker is a free-to-use-community-driven IOC feed that uses Shodan searches to collect IP addresses of known malware/botnet/C2 infrastructure.